Getting your Trinity Audio player ready...

 Chapter 23: Can’t See the Forest for the Trees

-That hint of a shared feeling from Hellie earlier returned.
+That hint of shared feelings from Hellie returned.

 Stronger.